anton-a-tkachev/Complex-Numbers-for-Free-Pascal/README.md

 ## List of functions & methods

-    1.    j  : function with no parameters, defines the imaginary unit
+    1.    j  : function with no parameters, defines the imaginary unit, returns (0 + 1i)

     2. eulr  : function, evaluates Euler's representation of a complex number
     3. powr  : function, exponentiates a complex number to a real or complex power